Paul M Thiede Fire Tower Park

 The park is open year round from dawn to dusk, with minimal maintenance (i.e. snow plowing) during the winter months.

 We appreciate your feedback.
 Click here to submit comments about South Long Lake park.

 We appreciate your feedback.
 Click here to submit comments about Milford Mine Memorial park.

 Rollie Johnson Natural & Recreational Area

 The Rollie Johnson Natural and Recreational Area is a series of 2 small and 1 large island known locally as "Big Island".
-These islands located within Upper Whitefish Lake are open to the public and are managed by the MN-DNR and Crow Wing County under a Joint Powers Board (JPB) comprised of 7 members.
+These islands located within Upper Whitefish Lake are open to the public and are managed by the MN-DNR, Crow Wing County and Ideal Township under a Joint Powers Board (JPB) comprised of 7 members.

 The JPB, organized in 1992, is the governing body of the Rollie Johnson Natural and Recreational Area which includes Big Island, Steamboat Island and Little Island in Upper Whitefish Lake.
-Volunteers are utilized to monitor the use of the islands and provide the resources necessary for maintenance.
-Funding is solicited by the board from local organizations and individuals.
-The JPB manages the resources in the best interests of the parties and the general public.
+Volunteers are utilized to monitor the use of the islands and provide the resources necessary for maintenance and restoration.
+The only funding is from camper donations and some local organizations.
+Donation boxes are located in the vicinity of all campsites.
+The JPB manages the resources in the best interests of the campers and the general public.

-Camping is permitted and allowed only on designated camping sites.
-Eleven camp sites are available on a first-come first served basis.
-Collecting firewood on site is not allowed, however, firewood is provided near campsite #1.
+Camping is allowed only on designated camping sites.
+Twelve camp sites are available on a first-come first serve basis.
+Collecting firewood on site is not allowed, however, firewood is provided near all campsites.